 In Spring 2020, students in my Business/Professional Writing course worked with the North Central chapter of Girls on the Run to develop promotional and training materials for their annual event, the May 5K.
 Students worked in teams to draft press releases, social media content, letters to participating schools, and training materials for volunteers.

-city of west lafayette
+city of west lafayette, indiana

 During the Spring 2018 semester, students in my Multimedia Writing course worked with the City of West Lafayette to address issues within the city that require more public visibility.
 Since our course focused on issues and ethics of digital distribution and circulation, students crafted materials that informed citizens about currently unfolding issues and heightened the visibility of the city itself.
 Groups developed a range of deliverables, including an action plan for crisis communication, Snapchat geo-filters and a social media management manual, and a branding-design recommendation report and portfolio.